simonweniger/agentkit/docs/transitions.md

 yellow to red, and another from red back to green.
 All these transitions are triggered by the same {ref}`event` called `cycle`.

-This state machine could be expressed in `python-statemachine` as:
+This state flow could be expressed in `python-statemachine` as:

 ```{literalinclude} ../tests/examples/traffic_light_machine.py
 :language: python